How to use the 1ovmany OKR canvas to create amazing OKRs

 How do I use the 1ovmany OKR canvas?

-The of the 1ovmany OKR canvas exercise is to support strategic thinking, but it’s key that you don’t attempt to achieve that in a single sitting.
-We humans need time to absorb new information, assimilate and evolve our thinking, especially when it comes to initiating the and constructing smart goals.
+The objective of the 1ovmany OKR canvas exercise is to support strategic thinking, but it's key that you don't attempt to achieve that in a single sitting.
+We humans need time to absorb new information, assimilate and evolve our thinking, especially when it comes to initiating the OKR process and constructing smart goals.

-The 1ovmany OKR canvas comes with a detailed facilitation guide (the link is in the email once you download it), and in the video below, I will explain how each of the key sections of the canvas should be used, so you can feel confident in achieving your when it’s put into practice.
+The 1ovmany OKR canvas comes with a detailed facilitation guide (the link is in the email once you download it), and in the video below, I will explain how each of the key sections of the canvas should be used, so you can feel confident in achieving your goal when it's put into practice.

 The stages in the canvas creation